sunshinescience/sunshinescience.github.io/_posts/2019-04-27-dimensionality-reduction-clustering.md

 It appears that t-SNE discovered some structure in the data and the digits have been separated into different clusters of points via k-means clustering.
 The clustering algorithms below might select the separate clusters from the t-SNE dimensionality reduced data and assign points to labels.
 For the following clustering algorithms, t-SNE will be the dimensionality reduction method used on the dataset for comparison purposes to the k-means clustering algorithm.
 ### Mean shift clustering
+The [mean shift](https://dl.acm.org/citation.cfm?id=513076) algorithm is a [nonparametric](https://en.wikipedia.org/wiki/Nonparametric_statistics) clustering technique.
+The method does not constrain the shape of the clusters.
 One of the advantages of [mean shift](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.76.8968&rep=rep1&type=pdf) over k-means is that the number of clusters is not pre-specified, because mean shift is likely to find only a few clusters if only a small number exist.
-However, mean shift can be much slower than k-means, and still requires selection of a bandwidth parameter.
+However, mean shift can be much slower than k-means, and still requires initial selection of a bandwidth parameter.

+Mean shift builds upon the concept of kernel density estimation ([KDE](https://en.wikipedia.org/wiki/Kernel_density_estimation)).
+The algorithm works by initially defining the bandwidth of the kernel function.
+It places this on data points and calculates the mean for all the points in the bandwidth of the kernel.
+Next, it moves the center of the bandwidth of the kernel to the location of that mean.
+It continues until there is convergence.

 Let's apply the clustering [algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.MeanShift.html):